phklive/miden-research/src/novel_applications/payment/1-to-n_private_payment.md

 ![1-to-n private payment](../../assets/images/1-to-n_private_payment.png)

-## What is 1-to-n Payment and Why is it Powerful?
+## What is 1-to-n private payment and why is it powerful?

-1-to-n private payment is a powerful primitive enabling:
+1-to-n [private payment](./private_payment.md) is a powerful primitive enabling:

-- Consolidation of multiple payments in a single transaction
+- Consolidation of multiple payments in **ONE SINGLE TRANSACTION**
 - Increased privacy for all involved parties
 - Reduced processing time
 - Reduced complexity of tasks and possibility of errors